lenarayneallen/scRNA-seq_Practice_Project/README.md

 ## Introduction:
 Here I will provide an overview of this scRNA-seq analysis, attempt to explain my methodology, and compare my results to those of the authors.
 As I am a beginner (and I have not been able to consult anyone with more knowledge on the subject for help),  some of the steps that I have taken may not be considered “best practices”; this analysis is exclusively a learning exercise and should not be taken as instructional materials.

+The data files used for this project are available for download through the Gene Expression Omnibus at the following link: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE197177

 ## Experimental Background:
 In this study, the authors sought to understand the cellular composition and microenvironment of primary Pancreatic Ductal Adenocarcinoma (PDAC) tumors and PDAC hepatic metastases through the use of scRNA-seq.
 Eight clinical samples from four patients were analyzed, and the samples derived from each patient are as follows:

 ![image](https://github.com/lenarayneallen/Seurat_Practice_Project/assets/124638335/5cb378fb-3477-4305-88ee-7ff39aa5802c)

 ## Author's analysis methods: